SomethingNewUK/party-constitution/party-constitution.md

 8.2 The Party Treasurer and Nominating Officer may appoint deputies to assist them in their duties as they see fit.

 8.3 The Party Treasurer and Nominating Officer shall be elected at each Biennial Meeting by transferable ballot unless the positions are uncontested.
-All UK resident Party members are entitled to stand for and vote in the elections of the Party Treasurer and Nominating Officer.
+All Party members are entitled to stand for and vote in the elections of the Party Treasurer and Nominating Officer.
 Nominations shall be invited from the membership at least one month in advance of the vote.

 8.4 In the event of a vacancy to the post of Party Treasurer or Nominating Officer, the  Executive Board will appoint a Party Treasurer or Nominating Officer for a maximum period of 6 months or until an election to the post of Party Treasurer or Nominating Officer can be held if that date is earlier.